Zekgeh/Zekgeh/README.md

 ## Hi I'm Ezekiel.
-CurrentlY engaged with managing research databases as well as phase 1,2 3 clinical trials.
+Currently engaged with managing research databases.
 I am looking forward to collaborate with experts in coordinating research study data set ups

 <!--
 **Zekgeh/Zekgeh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.